5ym/paper/sample.md

 `--reference-doc=`*FILE*

 :   Use the specified file as a style reference in producing a
-    docx or ODT file.
+    pdf or ODT file.

-    Docx
+    pdf

-    :   For best results, the reference docx should be a modified version of a docx file produced using pandoc.
-The contents of the reference docx are ignored, but its stylesheets and document properties (including margins, page size, header, and footer) are used in the new docx.
-If no reference docx is specified on the command line, pandoc will look for a file `reference.docx` in the user data directory (see `--data-dir`).
+    :   For best results, the reference pdf should be a modified version of a pdf file produced using pandoc.
+The contents of the reference pdf are ignored, but its stylesheets and document properties (including margins, page size, header, and footer) are used in the new pdf.
+If no reference pdf is specified on the command line, pandoc will look for a file `reference.pdf` in the user data directory (see `--data-dir`).
 If this is not found either, sensible defaults will be used.

-        To produce a custom `reference.docx`, first get a copy of the default `reference.docx`: `pandoc
+        To produce a custom `reference.pdf`, first get a copy of the default `reference.pdf`: `pandoc
-        -o custom-reference.docx --print-default-data-file reference.docx`.
+        -o custom-reference.pdf --print-default-data-file reference.pdf`.
-        Then open `custom-reference.docx` in Word, modify the styles as you wish, and save the file.
+        Then open `custom-reference.pdf` in Word, modify the styles as you wish, and save the file.
 For best results, do not make changes to this file other than modifying the styles used by pandoc: